nuagenetworks/monostack-example/README.md

 @end
 ```

-Then we need prepare the data views loader and add one outlet for this new data view.
+We need to prepare the data views loader and add one outlet for this new data view.
+This object is responsible to register all the data views in a central places, so they can be accessed easily from anywhere you need them.

 Edit `DataViews/DataViewLoader.j` and make it look like:

 ```objj
 @import <Foundation/Foundation.j>